 Vanadium | 800 | 776 |

-Metals with high tensile strength and yield strength come with machining challenges.
+Metals with high yield strength and tensile strength come with machining challenges.
 For instance, tungsten has the highest tensile strength of any other metal.
 However, it becomes very brittle at room temperature and is subjected to unwanted chipping.
-Special heat treatment methods must be used to produce a conducive machining environment.
-Having an experienced metal service provider by your side can help you overcome all these hassles with ease.

 High-Quality Metal Services From a Reputable Supplier

 At Industrial Metal Service, we have more than two decades of experience offering a wide range of new and verified remnant metals—including stainless steel, aluminum, titanium, and more—to our customers in the San Francisco Bay Area and beyond.
-We’ve earned our reputation as a reliable and trustworthy metal supplier and service provider, and we want to make sure you have the best materials for all types of welding and other fabrication processes.